 Reliable Onsite, Technical Implementation

 As mentioned, ClickStream’s client was one of the 1st successful eTail sites for vaping.
 They did have technical challenges with constantly changing, large inventory.
 However, we completed two very comprehensive SEO audits about a year before these new algo changes, and the site scored higher than it’s competitors on technical SEO metrics.
-If clean code (site architecture, directives for off-site resources, canonicalization, etc.) and fast loading pages can help build “trust,” in the eyes of Google, they had it.
+If clean code (site architecture, directives for off-site resources, canonicalization, etc.) and fast-loading pages can help build “trust,” in the eyes of Google, they had it.
 It’s not a big leap to imagine reliable= trustworthy.

 In the three years we did their SEO, there was never “aggressive” optimizing.
 Keyword optimization and link outreach were never rushed.
 Their links were natural even to the naked eye, If indeed Google is now using machine learning for more than just semantic analysis, than they have a more strict “sniff test” now for judging links.
-Google’s algorithm is far better now at judging links from outreach vs. from a website’s EAT that organically generates links.
+Google’s algorithm is far better at judging links from outreach than from a website’s EAT that organically generates links.